Kurayami7/Kurayami7/README.md

 <br>
 ## :book: 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎
 <div align="center">
-  <p align="center">"I'm a Software Developer - Integrations @ILAC and find fulfilment in developing complex software, integrations, automating workflows, self-hosting all my services on personal servers (mostly on custom build Raspberry Pi clusters with ICE Tower Cooler🥶), occasionally attending meetups in Toronto, usually related to Microsoft Technology.
+  <p align="center">"I'm a Software Developer - Integrations @ILAC and find fulfilment in developing complex software, integrations, automating workflows, and occasionally attending meetups in Toronto (usually related to Microsoft Technology).
 I focus on maintainability, performance, and readability with all of my projects and strive to follow the best practices."</p>
 </div>
 <br>